-All our sessions will be recorded via BlackBoard Collaborate.
+All our synchronous sessions will be recorded via BlackBoard Collaborate.
 If you have a problem with that, please drop the course.
-While I acknowledge that some of you are working from home and have no dedicated quiet office, I urge you all to be fully present (without distractions) during our synchronous sessions.
+While I acknowledge that most of us are working from home and have no dedicated quiet office, I urge you all to be fully present (without distractions) during our synchronous sessions.